meline-p/bilemo/README.md

 JWT tokens are employed to protect the API routes.

-To generate a JWT token after authentication, send a POST request to:
+- To generate a JWT token after authentication, send a POST request to:
-    ```
+    ```bash
     POST /api/login_check
     ```

-Add the token to the Authorization header to access protected endpoints:
+- Add the token to the Authorization header to access protected endpoints:
-    ```
+    ```bash
     Authorization: Bearer your_jwt_token
     ```